STAART

 The exhibition in place in the dreadnought atrium

 The exhibition itself has been created to be portable.
-The exhibition will be showcased on our Medway campus (ME4 4TB) through Disability History Month from 16th November to 16th December 2023.
-The exhibition can then go on tour to other universities.
+The exhibition was showcased on our Medway campus (ME4 4TB) through Disability History Month from 16th November to 16th December 2023.
 Please contact staart@gre.ac.uk if you are interested in hosting our collective exhibition.

 ** We recommend the exhibits are for post-16s only due to some of the confronting content.